Jonathan-Adly/Jonathan-Adly/README.md

 ### 🙋🏽‍♂️About Me

-<p> I wear many hats depending on what is required of me but, I am first and foremost, a passionate learner.
+<p> I wear many hats depending on what is required of me but, I am first a lifelong learner.
 Pharmacist, Marketer, Developer, Content Creater.
 Jack of all trades, master of a few!
 Currently I am rounding up my full stack developer skills and learning formal computer science skills.
 Super interested in innovative health care technologies </p>

 ### 👨🏽‍💻Tech Stack